beeware/rubicon-objc/docs/en/how-to/contribute/code.md

 (venv) $ tox
 ```

-By default this will run the test suite multiple times, once on each
+By default, this will run the test suite multiple times, once on each
 Python version supported by Rubicon, as well as running some pre-commit
 checks of code style and validity.
 This can take a while, so if you want
 to speed up the process while developing, you can run the tests on one